giuliop/HermesVault/README.md

 When a user make a deposit, the application stores a deposit note which encrypts the amount deposited and a secret known by the user in a merkle tree.
 The deposit zk-circuit is used to prove that the encrypted note correctly stores the amount deposited.

-To withdraw, the user uses the withdrawal zk-circuit to prove that he knows the secret associated with a deposit in the tree, that the deposit has not been withdrawn from already, and that they are withdrawing less than the deposited amount.
+To withdraw, the user uses the withdrawal zk-circuit to prove that he knows the secret associated with a deposit in the tree, that the deposit has not been withdrawn from already, and that they are withdrawing no more than the deposited amount.

-If so, the application let the user withdraws and saves a new deposit in the merkle tree with the change (what is left from the original deposit); it also invalidates the original deposit by storing a "nullifier" that prevents using that deposit again in the future.
+If so, the application lets the user withdraw and saves a new deposit in the merkle tree with the change (what is left from the original deposit); it also invalidates the original deposit by storing a "nullifier" that prevents using that deposit again in the future.

 More specifically, the on-chain application is composed of:
 * a main smart contract (SC) with the application logic